smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Code restructure - improved common SQL code, separate graphics directory, generic parameter code
 * Implement user configurable table SQL for HTML reports
 * Added numerator report
+* Formatted dates and numbers correctly
+* Export study tables button disabled during export.
+Complete message made permanent

 ## In progress (December 2017/January 2018):

 * Extend PouchDB to base layer [probably will defer as not needed yet]
 * Sort popups in data viewer and disease maps [need to discuss]
 * Add support for css <style> tags in fjrechart SVG generator.
 Also support for rgb to hex conversion for end color when graphic bar renderer used.
-* Export study tables button to be disabled during export.
-Complete message to be permanent

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing type].